 As an SEO expert, one must know that there are three big intent types, which include informational, navigational, and transformational.

-(Suggestion by Famous SEO Services Company) Most of the time SEO experts think about the search intent with the end goal in mind, i.e., generate conversions.
+(Suggestion by Famous SEO Services Company) Most of the time SEO experts think about the search intent with the end goal in mind, i.e., generating conversions.

 Howev800er, implicitly, they are also looking to bring down the underperforming traffic.

-Here is a list of some popular informational keyword that an SEO executive needs to be wary of:
+Here is a list of some popular informational keywords that an SEO executive needs to be wary of:

 - I need to

 Now, coming back to mastering the user search intent, find success in it by placing their ads or getting high page ranks for the commercial and transactional user investigation queries whereas most of the others fail to achieve the same.